ROCm/hipBLASLt/docs/clients.rst

 Clients
 ============================

-There are 3 client executables that can be used with hipBLASLt.
+There are 4 client executables that can be used with hipBLASLt.

 1. hipblaslt-test

 2. hipblaslt-bench

 3. example_hipblaslt_preference

+4. example_hipblaslt_groupedgemm

 These clients can be built by following the instructions in the `Build and Install hipBLASLt github page <https://github.com/ROCmSoftwarePlatform/hipBLASLt>`_ .
 After building the hipBLASLt clients, they can be found in the directory ``hipBLASLt/build/release/clients/staging``.
 The next section will cover a brief explanation and the usage of each hipBLASLt clients.